cleetoh/SC2002_proj/README.md

   - `handleLogin()`: `void`
     Manages the full login and password-handling process:

     - Prompts for user ID and checks if the user exists.
-    - If the user is a `CompanyRepresentative` whose account is not yet approved, the system prevents login and displays an “account not approved” message.
+    - If the user is a `CompanyRepresentative` whose account is not yet approved, the system prevents login and displays an "account not approved" message.
     - Prompts for password inside a retry loop:
       - If the password is correct, calls `authController.login(...)` and dispatches the session to the appropriate controller (Student, Company Representative, or Staff).
       - If the password is incorrect, displays a retry menu with three options: